 How to visit Bagamoyo

-Bagamoyo Town is a UNESCO World Heritage Site and home to world-class Historical sites with a rich cultural heritage.
+Bagamoyo Town is a UNESCO World Heritage Site and home to world-class historical sites with a rich cultural heritage.

-Bagamoyo town was once the most important trading port along the East African Coast and the capital of German East Africa.
+Bagamoyo was once the most important trading port along the East African Coast and the capital of German East Africa.

 Bagamoyo is home to many ethnic groups, including the Wazaramo, Wazigua, and Wakwere.
 Bagamoyo’s diverse communities, including people of Arab descent, make the town a peaceful and welcoming destination for visitors from around the world.